St Edward's Crown: Canonisation of Edward to the early 17th century

-Edward the Confessor wore his crown at Easter, Whitsun, and Christmas.
-In 1161, he was canonised, and objects connected with his reign became holy relics.
-The monks at his burial place of Westminster Abbey claimed that Edward had asked them to look after his regalia in perpetuity for the coronations of all future English kings.
-Although the claim is likely to have been an exercise in self-promotion on the abbey's part, and some of the regalia probably had been taken from Edward's grave when he was reinterred there, it became accepted as fact, thereby establishing the first known set of hereditary coronation regalia in Europe.
-(Note: Edward's grave was opened three times: in 1102, 1163 and 1269.
+In 1161, Edward the Confessor was made a saint, and possessions from his reign became holy relics.
+The monks at his burial place, Westminster Abbey, claimed that Edward had asked them to use his regalia for the coronations of all future kings.
+A note to this effect is contained in an inventory drawn up by a monk at the abbey in 1450.
+Although the Abbey's claim is likely to have been untrue, and some of the regalia were probably taken from Edward's grave when his remains were reinterred, (Note: Edward's grave was opened three times: in 1102, 1163 and 1269.
 In addition, the coffin was found to be broken in 1685 and some items were removed.
-Edward was found wearing a coronet of gold about one inch broad but this was left undisturbed and remains in the tomb.)
-A crown referred to as St Edward's Crown is first recorded as having been used for the coronation of Henry III in 1220, and it appears to be the same crown worn by Edward.
-It is believed Edward was the first English king to wear a crown with arches, known as an imperial or "closed crown", symbolising subservience to no one but God, in the tradition of Byzantine emperors.
-Edward's regalia kept in Westminster Abbey was recorded in an inventory made in circa 1450 by a monk of the abbey, Richard Sporley.
-There it is recorded as 'an excellent golden crown'.
-The 17th century historian John Spelman described the crown as 'of a very ancient work, with flowers adorned with stones of somewhat a plain setting.'
+Edward was found wearing a coronet of gold about one inch broad but this was left undisturbed and remains in the tomb.) it became accepted as fact, thereby establishing the first known set of hereditary coronation regalia in Europe.
+An object referred to as "St Edward's Crown" is first recorded as having been used at a coronation for Henry III in 1216.
+Wearing a crown owned by a previous monarch who was now also a saint reinforced the king's legitimacy.

-St Edward's Crown rarely left Westminster Abbey, and there are no certain visual records of it.
-On Henry III's expedition to Britany in 1230, the nobles and the abbot of Westminster refused to allow the Crown of Saint Edward to leave the kingdom with Henry, a tradition which has continued.
-When Henry III created a new treasury at the Tower of London to hold his own regalia, that of earlier monarchs, including Saint Edward, remained at the abbey in the Pyx Chamber ("pyx" denoting a small box).
-In 1303, Richard of Pudlicott attempted a burglary of the treasury at the abbey, though most of the lost treasure was recovered.
+On Henry III's expedition to Brittany in 1230, the nobles and the abbot of Westminster refused to allow St Edward's Crown to leave the kingdom with Henry, a tradition which has continued.
+When Henry III created a new treasury at the Tower of London to hold his state regalia, the holy relics of St Edward remained at Westminster Abbey.
 When Richard II was forced to abdicate in 1399, he had the crown brought to the Tower of London, where he symbolically handed it over to his successor Henry IV, saying "I present and give to you this crown with which I was crowned King of England and all the rights dependent on it".
-It was used in 1533 to crown the second wife of Henry VIII, Anne Boleyn, which was unprecedented for a queen consort.
+Sometime between 1359 and the mid 1450s a crown for the coronation of a queen was added to the regalia and was named Queen Edith's Crown after Edward's spouse, Edith of Wessex.
+However, the second wife of Henry VIII, Anne Boleyn, was crowned with St Edward's Crown in 1533, which was unprecedented for a queen consort.